-Trump urges 'common sense' gun measures, seeks NRA input
+Trump says NRA could soften opposition to gun reforms after mass shootings

-WASHINGTON (Reuters) - President Donald Trump on Friday urged “common sense” solutions to address gun violence after recent mass shootings but added that the views of the powerful National Rifle Association, which has long opposed gun control, should be considered.
+WASHINGTON (Reuters) - U.S. President Donald Trump suggested on Friday he could persuade the powerful National Rifle Association lobby group to drop its strong opposition to gun restrictions after recent mass shootings that have reignite the gun control debate.

+The NRA - one of the most powerful lobbies in the United States and a frequent donor to Republican politicians - has for decades rejected gun control efforts.
+It indicated in a statement on Thursday that it still opposed further gun restrictions.

+But Trump said the NRA should have input on the issue and might come around to supporting tighter background checks on gun buyers or at least be “a little more neutral” on the issue.

-Following attacks last weekend that killed 31 people in El Paso, Texas, and Dayton, Ohio, and reignited the national debate on gun policy, Trump said the United States needs meaningful background checks “so that sick people don’t get guns.”
+Following attacks last weekend that killed 31 people in Texas and Ohio, Trump said the United States needs meaningful background checks on gun buyers “so that sick people don’t get guns.”

 “Frankly, we need intelligent background checks.
 This isn’t a question of NRA, Republican or Democrat,” he told reporters at the White House.